 Target made two decisions a few years ago that turned me off so badly that I have never set foot in a Target store since.
 However, I did not institute a boycott and walk around the building with a group of people carrying signs.

-• In 2004, Target banned Salvation Army bellringers in front of the store, claiming that the bellringers offended some customers.
+In 2004, Target banned Salvation Army bellringers from the front of the store, claiming that they offended some customers.

 When capitalism goes wrong